 As for the simple characters, I can relate to Annie due to her optimism.
 Just like Annie, Young Cosette also has hope.
 Young Cosette is so hopeful and despite being horribly abused by the Thenardiers, she gets through it through the fantasies she creates.
 She constantly has hope that she will eventually get rescued.
 She eventually gets rescued by Jean Valjean.
 In my opinion, Young Cosette is more complex than Annie is.

-A good characters is a character where you can find something special about them and sometimes you are surprised by how they respond to their current situation.
+A good character is a character where you can find something special about them and sometimes you are surprised by how they respond to their current situation.
 Eponine for instance may have been raised to be a criminal and is terribly abused, but it is surprising that she somehow doesn’t fully develop her parent’s wicked ways which might have something to do with Marius.
 Another unique thing about Eponine is that she does anything for Marius despite her love for him being unrequited and he gives her a purpose in life and gives her some kind of light in the midst of the darkness she is always surrounded by.

 Fantine is a character that isn’t tragic by a tragic flaw.
 Her downfall was caused by society.
 I love how despite how horrible and tragic Fantine’s life, she does everything for the sake of Cosette.
 Even though she does everything for the sake of her daughter, she has no idea that her daughter is currently being terribly abused.
 She never stops thinking of her little girl and she trusted Valjean to raise her daughter as his own and he does.